andrepestana/video-creator/README.md

 # video-creator
 A script to create a video given a folder with images and audio files.
-It uses FFMPEG.
+It uses FFMPEG and NodeJS.

-# Configuration
+## Configuration
 Change config.json.

-# Run
+## Run
 ```
 node index.js
 ```

+## TODO
+- Add random zoom/pan effect for the pitctures
+- Add volume config
+- Add feature to use audio provided and mute input movies' audio
+- Add image/video composition. eg. subscribe button